Enveloppe/obsidian-enveloppe/README.md

 - In command palette (CTRL+P) you can also publish one file, or every file with `share: true` in their frontmatter.

 The files (and the image) will be send on your github repository template, in the `source` folder.
-The conversion will be done by the [[github actions]], before the build.
+The conversion will be done by the [github actions](https://mara-li.github.io/obsidian_mkdocs_publisher_docs/documentation/obs2mk/github%20actions/), before the build.
 You can also add manually the files in `source` or use `obs2mk` in parallels.

 ⚠️ The source folder will be cleaned after the conversion from the script !

 [^1]: You must be connected to copy the template !
 You can test locally through clone > https : `git clone https://github.com/Mara-Li/mkdocs_obsidian_template.git` or [with downloading the ZIP](https://github.com/Mara-Li/mkdocs_obsidian_template/archive/refs/heads/main.zip)
 [^2]: You need to be connected to generate it.